Jausmy/Loan-Dashboard/README.md

 - Develop Targeted Loan Products: Develop loan products tailored to specific applicant segments with varying risk profiles and financial needs.
 - Enhance Credit Scoring: Explore alternative credit scoring models that incorporate non-traditional data sources to assess creditworthiness more comprehensively.
 - Educate Applicants: Provide educational resources and financial counseling to loan applicants to promote responsible borrowing and improve financial literacy.
+- Increase interest: For applicants that have high net worths or high income, but also have high risk scores,

 ## Potential Impact of Recommendations
 By implementing these recommendations, the financial institution can anticipate the following positive outcomes:
 - Reduced Loan Defaults: Refining risk assessment models and implementing targeted lending strategies can potentially reduce loan defaults by 10-15%.
 - Improved Profitability: Minimizing loan defaults and optimizing lending practices can lead to increased profitability and financial stability.
 - Enhanced Customer Satisfaction: Providing personalized loan products and educational resources can improve customer satisfaction and loyalty.

 ## Limitations and Future Considerations
 While this analysis provides valuable insights and recommendations, it's important to acknowledge certain limitations:
 - Data Availability: The analysis is limited by the available data.
 Access to more granular data, such as detailed credit history, income verification, and employment records, would allow for a more comprehensive risk assessment.
 - External Factors: External factors such as economic downturns, changes in interest rates, and regulatory changes can significantly impact loan performance and should be considered in future analyses.

 ## Key Takeaways
 This analysis provides valuable insights into loan approval trends and risk factors.
 Here are the key takeaways:
 - Creditworthiness is a key factor in loan approvals: Approved applicants consistently exhibited higher credit scores, annual income, and net worth compared to declined applicants.